Menu

 Q

-6: How many wards of garbage do you enter the Kanazawa Plant?
+6: How many wards of garbage do you enter the Kanazawa Factory?

 A

-Household garbage comes from Kanazawa Ward, Isogo Ward, Sakae Ward, Konan Ward, and some parts of Minami Ward, Naka Ward, Totsuka Ward, Izumi Ward, Seya Ward and Asahi Ward.
+Garbage from households comes in from Kanazawa Ward, Isogo Ward, Sakae Ward, Konan Ward, and some parts of Minami Ward, Naka Ward, Totsuka Ward, Izumi Ward, Seya Ward and Asahi Ward.
 In addition, we also accept business-related general waste from offices and factories.

 Q